drj11/drj11.github.io/2023-09-26/the-final-14-pages.md

 the actions of the other actors are perceived through Offred.

 In fact there are two other voices.
-In the final 14 pages (of course, it is only 14 pages in the mass-market paperback i am reading, your page count may vary), the "action" shifts to an academic conference with an honourary keynote.
+In the final 14 pages (it is 14 pages in the mass-market paperback i am reading, your page count may vary), the "action" shifts to an academic conference with an honourary keynote.
-The host of the conference introduces the keynote speaker.
-2 more voices.
+The host of the conference and the keynote speaker that they introduce make up 2 more voices.

 In the "main" story, Offred goes about her business in Gilead.
 This is writ, as it were, as if on two translucent sheets: